meibraransari/dotfiles/README.md

 # 📌 Dotfiles usage in short (Trailer) 😊

-## ✨ For more details click on below link tu understand it full functionality.
+## ✨ For more details click on below link to understand it's full functionality.

 > 🟢 Linux:
 ```